Aptomi/k8s-app-engine/readme.txt

 https://golang.org/cmd/go/#hdr-Description_of_package_lists

 Issues observed:

-1) With the current definition of serives and contexts, there is NO way to provide different implementation of the same "service interface"
+1) With the current definition of services and contexts, there is NO way to provide different implementation of the same "service interface"
       - e.g. SQL service -> MySQL or MariaDB